 Program Description Eligibility Maximum Monthly Benefits Provisions For Children In Care Child Benefits cont'd.
-I I Universal Child Care Benefit (UCCB) The Universal Child Care Benefit is a taxable benefit paid to all families for each child under the age of six to help cover the cost of child care.
+Universal Child Care Benefit (UCCB) The Universal Child Care Benefit is a taxable benefit paid to all families for each child under the age of six to help cover the cost of child care.
 Family income is not taken into account.
 Families are not required to submit a tax return to receive the benefit.
 The UCCB came into effect in July 2006.
-The UCCB is paid separately from the Canada Child Tax Benefit.
-Applicant must be a resident of Canada.
+The UCCB is paid separately from the Canada Child Tax Benefit. must be declared as income Applicant must be a resident of Canada.
 Child must be under 6 years of age.
 Applicant must be the primary caregiver.
 Applicant must have a social insurance number (SIN).
 Entitlement is automatic for families receiving CCTB benefits.
-Families not in receipt of CCTB must apply for benefits. \$100 per child From July 2006 until April 2008, the UCCB was included in the Children's Aid Societies were required to keep the funds in a separate account until they received further direction from government.
-The provincial government released a policy directive on RESPs in April 2008 that required societies to deposit UCCB payments in an RESP in each eligible child's name.
-A child must have been in care for at least six consecutive months and be a Crown ward, Society ward, or in formal customary care.
+Families not in receipt of CCTB must apply for benefits. \$100 per child since inception From July 2006 until April 2008, the UCCB was included in the Children's Special Allowance.
+Children's Aid Societies were required to keep the funds in a separate account until they received further direction from government.
+The provincial government released a policy directive on RESPs in April 2008 that required societies to deposit funds equivalent to UCCB payments in an RESP in each eligible child's name.
+As of April 2012, a child must have been in care for at least 12 consecutive months (increased from six months) and be a Crown ward, Society ward, or in formal customary care.
 This provides access to additional federal funds via the Canada Education Savings Grant and the Canada Learning Bond.
-The society remains in charge of the RESP accounts until the youth access the funds for post-secondary education or until they turn 25.
+Effective April 2012, when a child returns home, goes to another caregiver or is adopted, the society transfers all funds in the RESP to an RESP opened by the parents or caregiver.
+The society remains in charge of the RESP accounts as long as the youth remain in care and until they access the funds for post-secondary education or until they turn 25.
 If a youth has not begun post-secondary studies by age 25, the money plus all interest accrued is released to the youth minus any federal grants, which go back to Ottawa.
-If the youth can't be located, the remain- ing money and interest is distributed across all active RESPs for which the CAS is the subscriber.
+If the youth can't be located, the remaining money and interest is distributed across all active RESPs for which the CAS is the subscriber.